 - Not complying with it can result in large fines.

-- GDPR applies to all businesses that handle personal data of EU residents (so – not only businesses registered in EU member states, international entities too!).
+- GDPR applies to all businesses that handle the personal data of EU residents (so – not only businesses registered in EU member states, international entities too!).

 - It also applies if e.g. your data storage systems (e.g. cloud storage solutions) are based in the EU.